- What is BYOD?

 - The device must be a laptop-style device.
 Tablets such as iPads, Chromebooks, Android devices and smartphones are not acceptable.

 - The device must have enough battery power to last through a full-school day.
 A manufacturer-claimed 8-hour battery is a minimum.
 Greater than 9 is recommended.

-- The device must have 5GHz capable wireless at AC or AX standard.
+- The device must have 5GHz capable wireless at AX (wi-fi 6) standard.

 - Generally, retail devices only include a 12-month warranty.
-Out of warranty repairs can be expensive, typically ranging from $300-$1200.
+Out of warranty repairs can be expensive.
+Typically, a replacement screen will cost $600-$1200.

 Can we use a laptop we already own?